 The lender and the SBA will be taking a close look at your business plan and evaluating the potential of your business since it doesn't have a track record.
 To prove that you're serious about the success of your business, you can use collateral and even some of your own money as assurance.

 Some organizations and people require special consideration.
 Franchises are eligible, with the exception of circumstances in which a franchisor retains enough power over operations to resemble an employment contract.
 For instance:

 - Farms and agricultural enterprises are eligible, but those who apply should first look at Farm Service Agency (FSA) programs, especially if they have a history with FSA.

 - Recreational centers and clubs are eligible as long as (a) they are accessible to the general public, or (b) in cases where membership is restricted to a specific group of people, membership is not selectively denied to that group and the total number of memberships is not capped or limited in any way.

 - Fishing boats are acceptable.
 However, those looking for funding must first submit a finance request to the National Marine Fisheries Service for vessels with a cargo capacity of five tons or more (NMFS).

 - Legal aliens may apply.
 However, the type of status held (such as resident, lawful temporary resident, etc.) is taken into account when calculating the level of risk pertaining to the continuation of the applicant's business.

-The average maximum loan amount for 7(a) loans is $5 million, the maximum loan amount for SBA Express loans is $350,000, and the maximum loan amount for SBA Export Express loans is $500,000.
+The average maximum loan amount for 7(a) loans is $5 million, while the maximum loan amount for an SBA Express loans is $350,000, and the maximum loan amount for SBA Export Express loans is $500,000.

 The SBA will only be responsible for up to $3.75 million ($4.5 million under the loan for international trade).
 The highest guarantee to the lender for a $5 million SBA-guaranteed loan is $3.75 million, or 75% of the loan amount.
 Depending on the loan size and program type, a different percentage of the loan is guaranteed.